Gtithi/semantic-search-engine1/README.md

 🌐 Interactive UI: React-based frontend for smooth upload, query, and results display.

 Project Structure
-backend/app.py
+1. backend/app.py
-This module contains the FastAPI application managing the backend API for document upload, indexing, and semantic search:
+This module contains the FastAPI application managing the backend API for document upload, indexing, and semantic search.

 Attributes: